exasol/ai-lab/doc/developer_guide/notebooks.md

 Environment variables with the prefix `NBTEST_` are forwarded into the Docker container and to the notebook test.
 You can use this to forward secrets to the notebook tests.

-By default all created containers and images are removed after running the tests regardless of success or failure.
+By default, all created containers and images are removed after running the tests regardless of success or failure.
 However, with the following pytest command line parameters you can keep them or reuse them to speed up local testing: